Drexel in Japan: Akita International University

 Coursework available in Japanese language and culture, business and economics, global studies, and communication.

 Students have the option of remaining at AIU for the winter term following the fall term.
 The winter program is an 8-week Japanese language intensive.
-Students must go to Akita in the fall term to participate in the winter program.
+Students must attend Akita in the fall term to participate in the winter program.

 Students will need to get any additional courses approved by the appropriate department for each course they plan to take at AIU.
 For example, if you want to take a Sociology course at AIU for Drexel credit, its equivalent must be pre-approved by the Sociology Department at Drexel.